Corinna Schumacher: Personal life

-She is the wife of German seven-time Formula One champion Michael Schumacher, and sister-in-law to former Formula One driver Ralf Schumacher.
+She is married to German seven-time Formula One champion Michael Schumacher and sister-in-law to former Formula One driver Ralf Schumacher.
 Corinna and Michael were married in Germany in August 1995.
 Before she married Michael, she was in a relationship with Heinz-Harald Frentzen in the early 1990s.

-Corinna and Michael own horse ranches in Texas and Switzerland.
+The Schumachers own horse ranches in Texas, as well as in Switzerland.
 The CS Ranch, located in Gordonville, Texas, deals in all aspects of the reining industry, focusing mainly on training and showing.
 CS Ranch accepts a select number of outside horses into their training program.